NRuzi/simple-gz-uzdoom-launcher/README.md

 ### 2. Add your WADs

-Place both your IWADs and PWADs in the wads directory.
+Place both your IWADs, PWADs, and PK3s in the wads directory.

-The launcher should differentiate the two automatically, but hardcoded IWADs currently include:
+The launcher should differentiate WADs automatically, but hardcoded IWADs currently include:

 * DOOM
 * DOOM II